 - Your federal income tax returns, W-2s, and other records of money earned.
 (Note: You may be able to transfer your federal tax return information into your FAFSA form using the IRS Data Retrieval Tool.)

 - Bank statements and records of investments (if applicable)

 - Records of untaxed income (if applicable)

 - An FSA ID so you can electronically sign the FAFSA form

-For a brief overview on how to fill out the FAFSA, watch this three minute video.
+For a brief overview on how to fill out the FAFSA, check out these short videos.
 And as always, please do not hesitate to contact us if you have specific questions about financing for higher education.